t-mart/mousehole/README.md

     # configure as necessary, see https://docs.linuxserver.io/images/docker-wireguard

     ports:
-      # anything that wants to use the wireguard network must expose ports here
+      # anything that wants to use the wireguard network must expose ports here, such as
       # bittorrent port, webui port, and mam-vpn-ip-updater http port
       - "5010:5010" # mam-vpn-ip-updater HTTP port
       # - <bittorrent port>:<bittorrent port>
       # - <webui port>:<webui port>

-    # optional healthcheck to ensure the VPN is up. replace `airvpn` with your VPN interface name
+    # optional - healthcheck to ensure the VPN is up. replace `airvpn` with your VPN interface name
     healthcheck:
       test: ["CMD-SHELL", "wg show airvpn | grep -q 'latest handshake'"]